-280.10 How should customer experience measures be surveyed?
+280.10 How should customer experience measures be surveyed and collected?

-To assist in developing comparable, government-wide scores that enable cross-agency benchmarking (when relevant) and reduce burden on the public, programs providing services to the public should measure their touchpoint/transactional performance.
+To assist in developing comparable, government-wide scores that enable cross-agency benchmarking (when relevant), identify those improvements and service elements that most effectively improve trust for different service types, and reduce burden on the public, programs providing services to the public should measure their touchpoint/transactional performance.
 To do so, collect feedback:

 - 1. On the services of highest-impact using customer volume, annual program cost, and/or knowledge of customer priority (importance of the service on individual lives) as weighting factors.
 Reference Federal Services Definition in 280.4. - 2.
 In as a real-time manner as possible: immediately following or within 48 hours of completion or exiting the service interaction. - 3.
 Longitudinally as appropriate, consistent with the below guidance to capture the customer's journey and its relationship to customer feedback. - 4.
-In as few questions as possible leveraging what we know drives experience (see experience drivers in chart below) in the design of the survey.
+In as few questions as possible leveraging what we know drives experience (see experience drivers in chart below) in the design of the survey. - 5.
+Utilizing anonymized customer telemetry where possible to automatically derive behavioral insights which complement point-in-time transactional data.